-Until we can generate significant cash from our operations, we expect to continue to fund our operations with existing cash resources that were primarily generated from the proceeds of offerings of our equity securities and research and development payments and milestone payments under our product discovery and development collaborations.
+Until we can generate significant cash from our operations, we expect to continue to fund our operations with existing cash resources that were primarily generated from the proceeds of offerings of our equity securities and upfront payments, research and development payments and milestone payments under our product discovery and development collaborations.
 From time to time we may also consider raising additional cash from the sale of equity or other securities.
-As of June 30, 2010, over the remaining life of our current collaboration agreements, we expect to receive an additional \$8.1 million in research and development funding, we may be entitled to up to \$17.9 million.
-In the next six months (through December 31, 2010), we anticipate receiving \$1.2 million in non-refundable research and development funding.
+Commencing July 1, 2011, over the remaining life of our current collaboration agreements, excluding any payments due upon the election of any extension options unexercised as of the date of the publication of these statements, we are entitled to receive an additional \$29.1 million in research and development payments from our collaborators.
+If our collaborators elect to utilize their extension options, over the remaining life of our current collaboration agreements we would be entitled to receive \$54.8 million in research and development payments.
+Commencing July 1, 2011, assuming all milestones are achieved for all program goals for all collaborations and we receive all research and development funding, including any amounts due upon the election of extension options, we may be entitled to up to \$81.3 million.
+In the next six months (through December 31, 2011), we anticipate receiving \$6.8 million in research and development funding.
 This does not include any additional payments we may receive related to the following events:

-• the achievement of additional milestones;

-• the signing of new collaborations or extensions of existing collaborations, including any payments contemplated in our letter agreement with PepsiCo;
+- the achievement of additional milestones; - the signing of new collaborations or extensions of existing collaborations not currently contemplated under existing extension options;

-- the earning of royalties from the sale of products containing our flavor ingredients; and - the earning of any cost reimbursements.
+- the earning of any minimum periodic royalty payments; - the earning of royalties from the sale of products containing our flavor ingredients; and - the earning of any cost reimbursements.